ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 This instruction guide assumes the VMs to be used for the ICP instance are provided to you by some providing entity.

-Root access must be available to the person doing the ICP installation for all of the ICP machines (VMs) that will be members of the ICP cluster.
+Root access, either directly or through sudo, must be available to the person doing the ICP installation for all of the ICP machines (VMs) that will be members of the ICP cluster.
+If sudo is used, it is recommended that passwordless sudo is configured.
+Otherwise, the cluster configuration file (config.yml) will need the sudoer's password specified.
 An ICP installation as non-root is beyond the scope of this document.

 IBM Cloud Private is built on Docker and Kubernetes.
 Cloud Foundry may also be part of an ICP instance.
 The installation and deployment of Cloud Foundry is outside the scope of this guide.